rajsingmohapatro/playbook_demo/pages/Sample_Cypress_Framework.md

 -   `cypress/support/`
 -   `cypress/plugins/`

-The folder, the files within the folder, and all child folders and their files (recursively) are watched.
+The folder, the files within the folder, and all child folders and their file (recursively) are watched.

 > Those folder paths refer to the [default folder
 > paths](https://docs.cypress.io/guides/references/configuration.html#Folders-Files).